yw-fang/yw-fang.github.io/_pages/includes/intro.md

 <div class="text-justify"> <!-- text-justify is defined in _sass/_utilities.scss-->
-<p> Yuewen Fang is a postdoc in <a href="https://cfm.ehu.es/errealab/research/" target="_blank">Errea Lab</a> at Centro de Física de Materiales (CSIC-UPV/EHU), and is setting transition to a tenured scientist of CSIC.
-He will still be integrated to Centro de Física de Materiales.
+<p> Yuewen Fang is setting transition to a tenured scientist of CSIC at Centro de Física de Materiales (CSIC-UPV/EHU).
 <!-- He is an upcoming tenured scientist (equivalent to tenured rank of Associate Professor) of Spanish National Research Council. -->
+Previously, he was a postdoc at Centro de Física de Materiales (CSIC-UPV/EHU) hired by the University of the Basque Country from Dec.
+1st, 2021, to December 2024.
-Previously, from April 1st, 2020, to Nov.
+From April 1st, 2020, to Nov.
 30th, 2021, he worked as a researcher at the Materials Structure Laboratory of Tokyo Institute of Technology.
 Prior to that, he worked as a program-specific researcher
 <!-- in the laboratory of Prof. Isao Tanaka -->
 at Kyoto University from November 1st, 2017, to March 31st, 2020.
 He was also a visiting academic at New York University Shanghai from March 2017.
 Yuewen received his PhD in Physical Electronics from East China Normal University in